Recession Fundability: How Your Business Can Get Fundable

 But do not place the name of a high risk or restricted industry in your company name!
 There is absolutely nothing deceptive or misleading about this.

 Is your business name offered in your state?
 Check your name with your Secretary of State — they may require that a business name be unique.

 Because if you make your customers and prospects go to another web site, they might not return.

 A corporate address must be a real brick and mortar building.
 It must be a deliverable physical address.
-This can never be a home address or a PO Box.
+For retail establishments, this can never be a residential address or a PO Box.
 Do not use UPS mailing addresses.
 Some lenders will not approve and fund unless this criterion is satisfied.

 A PO Box PBSA stands for a PO Box Post Box Street Address.
 Lenders and credit providers know that these are really post office boxes.
 They will see these as being non-legitimate ‘addresses’, just like post office boxes.

 Many business owners, particularly startup owners, do not have the money for actual office space.
-But loan providers check USPS and places like Google Maps to see if you’re using a home address.
-If you are, you often get an immediate decline.
-Never use a home address on your application.
-Even if your firm is just you.
+But loan providers check USPS and places like Google Maps to see if you’re using a residential address.
+If your business is a retail establishment, it could get an immediate decline.

 Luckily, the good news is, virtual offices are available in all states and many cities.